JonathanWThom/Food-Log/README.md

 ## Known Bugs

-1. Page is updated on interval, rather than on a change.
-Fix will most likely require use of ngOnChanges().

-2. No validation for editing old meals
+1. No validation for editing old meals

 ## Support and Contact Details